 ON RADJI BEACH is a great read and an invaluable historical text.
 Ian Shaw has written a driven, suspenseful and realistic narrative, even for those who know the history and outcome of the period.
 It's essential reading for anyone interested in Australia's war history and the role of women in war.
 ON RADJI BEACH is an insightful and tragic excursion into an aspect of Australian history that has often been overlooked or forgotten. - OVERLAND on Ian W. Shaw's ON RADJI BEACH

-...makes for a fascinating read. - Canberra Weekly
+enthralling . . . makes for a fascinating read. - CANBERRA TIMES

 The author has done an impressive job in gathering the stories and information that comprise this valuable and entertaining book. - Baird's Maritime

 Readers with an interest in uncommon military history will find this book well worth a read. - Navy News

 an important contribution to the military history of both the US and Australian armies . . . a thoroughly enjoyable read - Australian Defence Force Journal